 In general, sclerotherapy is effective in treating macrocystic lesions (lymphatic malformations made up of predominantly large cysts) but less effective for microcystic lesions (lesions made up of small cysts).
-Substances used in sclerotherapy include OK-432, Bleomycin, Doxycline and a number of other sclerosing agents.
+Substances used in sclerotherapy include OK-432, bleomycin, doxycline and a number of other sclerosing agents.
 These agents cause an irritation of the wall lining the lymph cyst which then becomes inflamed and shuts down.
 In order for the agent to be effective, it must come into contact with the lining of the cyst.
 This is much more difficult when dealing with microcystic lesions.
-More recent work using small doses of Bleomycin have been successful in treating microcystic lesions.
-Sclerotherapy is administered in multiple sessions and this is done under general anesthetic.
+Small doses of bleomycin have been successful in treating microcystic lesions.
+Sclerotherapy is administered in multiple sessions and this is done under general anesthesia.